 The Board of Directors will be committed to meaningful engagement with Arconic Corporation stockholders and will welcome input and suggestions.
-Stockholders and other interested parties wishing to contact the Chairman will be able to do so by sending a written communication to the attention of the Chairman c/o Arconic Corporation, Corporate Secretary's Office, 201 Isabella Street, Pittsburgh, PA 15212.
-To communicate issues or complaints regarding questionable accounting, internal accounting controls or auditing matters, stockholders will be able to send a written communication to the Audit Committee c/o Arconic Corporation, Corporate Secretary's Office, 201 Isabella Street, Pittsburgh, PA 15212.
+Stockholders and other interested parties wishing to contact [] will be able to do so by sending a written communication to the attention of [] c/o Arconic Corporation, Corporate Secretary's Office, [].
+To communicate issues or complaints regarding questionable accounting, internal accounting controls or auditing matters, stockholders will be able to send a written communication to the Audit Committee c/o Arconic Corporation, Corporate Secretary's Office, [].
 Alternatively, you will be able to place an anonymous, confidential, toll free call in the United States to Arconic Corporation's Integrity Line at [].
-For a listing of Integrity Line telephone numbers outside the United States, you will be able to go to our website at www.arconic.com.
+For a listing of Integrity Line telephone numbers outside the United States, you will be able to go to our website at [].